$\mathbf{O}(D,D)$ completion of the Friedmann equations: Solutions

 As a bonus, we can generalize this solution to the case of radiation plus a scalar with vanishing potential (ignoring interactions).
 The inhomogeneous piece of equation \eqref{OFE-EC2} depends only on the energy density in radiation, since the equivalent contribution from the scalar field vanishes, as $w_{\Phi} =1$.
 Therefore $b^{2}$ must take the form \eqref{b2rad}.
 Furthermore, being on the critical line, both solutions satisfy \eqref{critphih} such that the OFE \eqref{OFE-EC1} will split into a linear sum of terms for the massless scalar and radiation, respectively.
 Similarly, in the non-interacting limit, the scalar field and radiation must independently satisfy the conservation equation \eqref{OFE-ECcons} (which is guaranteed by their respective equations of motion).
 In all, the combined exact solution amounts to a relaxation of \eqref{noscalars}, giving \be e^{2\phi} = \left(\frac{\tau}{\tau_{*}\left(1+\frac{\cE_{0}}{C_{1}}\tau\right)}\right)^{\pm\frac{h_{\rm{o}}}{C_1}} + \frac{1}{4}\frac{h^{2}}{h_{\rm{o}}^{2}}\left(\frac{\tau}{\tau_{*}\left(1+\frac{\cE_{0}}{C_{1}}\tau\right)}\right)^{\mp\frac{h_{\rm{o}}}{C_1}} \,, \ee where $\tau$ is again defined by \eqref{TauDef}, and \be a^{2} = b^{2}e^{2\phi} = \frac{\tau(C_{1}+\cE_{0}\tau)}{1+k\tau^2} \left[\left(\frac{\tau}{\tau_{*}\left(1+\frac{\cE_{0}}{C_{1}}\tau\right)}\right)^{\pm\frac{h_{\rm{o}}}{C_1}} + \frac{1}{4}\frac{h^{2}}{h_{\rm{o}}^{2}}\left(\frac{\tau}{\tau_{*}\left(1+\frac{\cE_{0}}{C_{1}}\tau\right)}\right)^{\mp\frac{h_{\rm{o}}}{C_1}}\right] \,. \ee Here we observe that setting $\cE_{0} = 0$ recovers the solution for a scalar field given in \eqref{eq:phiscalar} and \eqref{eq:bphiscalar}, while setting $h_{\rm{o}}^{2} = 3C_{1}^{2}$ gives the radiation solution of \eqref{eq:phirad} and \eqref{eq:bphirad}.
 Taking both conditions simultaneously, we recover \eqref{eq:phivac} and \eqref{eq:bphivac}, the pure vacuum solution.
 The scalar field evolution is again determined by \eqref{eq:C1h0}, however the solution to this equation now takes the form \be \Phi = \pm\sqrt{\frac{1}{16\pi G}\left(3 - \frac{h_{\rm{o}}^{2}}{C_{1}^{2}}\right)}\ln\left(\frac{\tau}{C_{1} + \cE_{0}\tau}\right) + \tilde{\Phi}_{0} \,. \ee Note that in the absence of radiation, $\cE_{0} = 0$, this reduces to \eqref{eq:scalarsoln} as expected.

 Consider a flat or hyperbolic universe, $k \in \{0,-1\}$, in which we may study the asymptotic behaviour at large $\eta$.
 In the presence of radiation, we can see from both \eqref{eq:phirad} and \eqref{eq:phiradscalar} that the dilaton tends towards a constant value and is thus dynamically frozen.
 Hence at late times this scenario recovers the standard Friedmann equations with a radiation equation of state.
 Similarly, the scalar field \eqref{eq:scalarwithrad} also becomes frozen at late times.
+In fact, for $k = -1$, $\tau$ itself tends towards a constant at late times (c.f.~\eqref{TauDef}), so for negative spatial curvature any purely $\tau$-dependent dilaton, such as occurs in the DFT vacuum~\eqref{eq:phivac} or massless scalar~\eqref{eq:phiscalar} cases, also freezes out.